Do I need any previous boating experience?

 Are children allowed to drive the boat?

 Children over the age of 14 are allowed to drive whilst under the constant supervision of an adult.
-There are no age restriction, we thick that a Broads boating holiday is great for people of any age, we do recommend that at least half of your party have good mobility for moving about on the deck and mooring.
+There are no age restrictions, we think that a Broads boating holiday is great for people of any age, we do recommend that at least half of your party have good mobility for moving about on the deck and mooring.

 Can I bring my dog?

-All of our boats will accommodate you and your pet comfortably so a relaxing holiday for all the family including the dog is possible with us.
+All of our boats will accommodate you and your pet comfortably, so a relaxing holiday for all the family including the dog is possible with us - we even offer Pet Lifejackets.
 We do ask that you bring your best friend a bed and even their special blanket just to keep the upholstery nice for the next customers.
 Please see the optional extras for pet charges.

 How easy is it to drive the boat and do we get tuition?